vaidus/presentations/index.md

 ## The WordPress REST API
 - …All of these use cases possible
-- …Provides an extendable REST interface with a sane set of default endpoints
+- …Provides an extensible REST interface with a sane set of default endpoints
 - …Provides way more flexibility for content management
 - …Provides flexibility of interfaces to a common, familiar backend